Additive problems with almost prime squares: Proof of Theorem

 In particular, we see that for each $r_2$, only one $a_2$ with $(a_2, \delta_1'\delta_2')=1$ gives a non-zero contribution.
 The $w$-sum together with $G_{d'}$ can be evaluated as (treat each prime $p \mid d'$ at a time)

 Finally, the sum over $a_d\mid d^\infty$ gives

 where

-Here we use crucially that (the odd part of) $m$ is squarefree.
-For more general $m$, the formula would look much more complicated, in particular the contribution could be much larger which would create considerable technical problems in apply Lemma \ref{lowerboundsieve}.
+Here we use crucially that (the odd part of) $m$ is square-free.
+For more general $m$, the formula would look much more complicated, in particular the contribution could be much larger which would create considerable technical problems in applying Lemma \ref{lowerboundsieve}.

 We summarize: the second line in \eqref{s1-} can be written as an Euler product

 where the Euler factor is composed of \eqref{vmod4}, \eqref{wsum} and \eqref{adsum}.

 We compute $\mathfrak f_1(2,\nu;m,n)$ explicitly using \eqref{vmod4}.
 If $2\nmid d_1d_2$, then $r_2=1$ and only $a_2=2^{\nu_2(n)}$ contributes.
 If $2\parallel d_1d_2$, then we have two cases: when $2\parallel \delta_1'\delta_2'$, we have $r_2=1$ and only $a_2=1$ contributes (since we require $(a_2, \delta_1'\delta_2')=1$); and when $2\parallel \delta_1\delta_2$, we have $r_2=2$ and only $a_2=2^{\nu_2(n)-2}$ contributes.
 If $2\mid (d_1,d_2)$, then $r_2=2$ and only $a_2=2^{\nu_2(n)-2}$ contributes.
 Precisely, we have